iamfitz7/Cybersecurity_Portfolio/README.md

 # 🔐 Cybersecurity & Networking Labs Portfolio

 Welcome! 👋
-This repository is my personal lab portfolio where I document hands-on work in **networking** and **cybersecurity**.
-Everything here is built for learning-by-doing: I set things up, test them, break them, fix them, and then write down what I learned.
+This repository is my personal hands-on lab portfolio documenting practical work in networking, cybersecurity, and defensive security fundamentals.
+Every lab here follows a learning-by-doing approach: I design environments, configure systems, test scenarios, break things intentionally, troubleshoot them, and document what I learn.

+This repository is not a code library — it is evidence of real technical practice, problem-solving, and security thinking.

+🎯 Purpose of This Repository

-The goal of this repo is simple:
+The goals of this portfolio are to:

-✅ Show real technical practice
+✅ Demonstrate real, hands-on technical practice (not theory-only work)

-✅ Keep clear proof (screenshots, configs, notes)
+✅ Provide clear proof of work (screenshots, configurations, logs, notes)

-✅ Build strong fundamentals in networking + security
+✅ Build and reinforce strong networking & security fundamentals

-✅ Improve my troubleshooting and investigation skills
+✅ Show how I think through problems, alerts, and investigations

+This repo is intentionally detailed so others can learn from the process, not just the final result.

 ---